Comparative Analysis of Change Blindness in Virtual Reality and Augmented Reality Environments: Experiment Design

 \subsection{Procedures}

 Upon arrival, a participant is asked to read and sign an informed consent form according to the IRB protocol (IRB VR: \#12970, AR: \#13243).
 The participant then completes a demographic questionnaire.
-Following that, they have a description of the experiment's purpose and procedures, visual attention-disrupting conditions, and object alteration conditions.
+Following that, the participant receives a description of the experiment's purpose and procedures, visual attention-disrupting conditions, and object alteration conditions.
 A training session in an immersive VR or AR environment is provided to the participant.
-In the training session, the participant is instructed on how to select an object using either a controller with a ray casting (VR experiment) or their hand with a pinch gesture (AR experiment).
-The participant also familiarizes themselves with the visual attention-disrupting conditions in the session.
-And they do not have to move around the scenes during the experiments physically.
+In the training session, the participant is instructed on how to select an object using either a controller with a ray casting (VR experiment) or his or her hand with a pinch gesture (AR experiment).
+During the training session, the participant familiarizes with the visual attention-disrupting conditions.
+The participant is not required to physically move around the scenes during the experiments.

 The main study is conducted after the training session.
 For each visual attention-disrupting condition, the participant is required to complete 20 trials for each object alteration condition.
 A new trial begins when the participant selects a start button on the information panel (Figure~\ref{figure:distance_and_info_panel}).
 The information panel shows the current visual attention-disrupting condition and the number of remaining trials.
 For each trial, 16 $\sim$ 21 drill objects are randomly generated on the shelf with random positions, colors, and sizes.
 The participant is asked to find an altered object as fast and correctly as possible.